-According to Jaffe and Bresler (1980), "Mental imagery mobilizes the latent, inner powers of the person, which have immense potential to aid in the promotion of health."
-I believe this statement applies even more to lucid dreaming, a state that typically possesses the most vivid imagery possible.
+According to Jaffe and Bresler (1980), "mental imagery mobilizes the latent, inner powers of the person, which have immense potential to aid in the healing process and in the promotion of health."
+We believe this statement applies a fortiori to lucid dreaming, a state that possesses the most vivid imagery possible.
 In the following, we will survey potential applications of lucid dreaming to healing.